coconutcastle/comp310-winter23/src/README.md

 This code uses the starter code from [the project repository](https://gitlab.cs.mcgill.ca/balmau/comp310-winter23).

 Note that due to using a separate project repository than the one originally submitted and having it be corrected very late, the autograder has never successfully found this repository.
-Therefore, I cannot say for certain that there will be no compilation errors/warnings or issues that arise remotely not not locally.
+The issue was unfortunately not discovered until the last day.
+Therefore, while the local results seem correct, I cannot say for certain that there will be no compilation errors/warnings or issues that arise remotely but not locally.

+Some other things:
-There are some memory leakage issues due to uses of `strdup()` in the starter code.
+- There are some memory leakage issues due to uses of `strdup()` in the starter code.
+- The current implementation closes the shell if a file does not end in "quit" in batch mode.
+It does not go to interactive mode, but it does prevent an infinite loop.

 ## To Run